bhbmaster/mobilenets-js-basics-cam/README.md

     Forwarding                    http://e1d21550b36.ngrok.io -> http://localhost:5500
     Forwarding                    https://e1d21550b36.ngrok.io -> http://localhost:5500

-Then when ngrok starts, it will give you an http and https tunneled site.
-Use the https one.
+Ngrok will give you an http and https tunneled site.
+They can be accessed remotely and you will see your webserver.

+* Open the https link from a remote browser to see the camera and prediction*

-Cameras implemented with navigator.mediaDevices only work localhost or https.
+Cameras implemented using navigator.mediaDevices module only work over http if you are localhost (https locally too).
+If remote, you must use https.